BlogThings To Do

 2. Let the vendor quote first.
 If you name a price first, they anchor higher.
 Wait for their opening number before saying anything.

 3. Start at 50% of the asking price.
-Not as an insult — as a clear signal that you understand how the exchange works.
+Not as an insult, but as a clear signal that you understand how the exchange works.
 An offer at half price is respected, not offensive.

 4. Move gradually.
 Each round, split the difference slightly in their favour.
-The final price typically lands around 55–65% of the opening ask.
+The final price typically lands around 55 to 65% of the opening ask.

 5. Stay calm and friendly throughout.
 Aggression ends deals.
 A smile and patience get you further than any pressure tactic.

 6. Bundle for leverage.
-Buying two or three pieces from the same vendor gives genuine negotiating power — 10–20% off a combined price is entirely reasonable.
+Buying two or three pieces from the same vendor gives genuine negotiating power.
+Ten to twenty percent off a combined price is entirely reasonable.

 7. Walk away when stuck.
 Politely excuse yourself.
 Vendors often call you back with a better number.
-If they don’t, the price was fair.
+If they do not, the price was fair.

 8. Visit late in the day.
-As closing time approaches, motivation to close a deal increases.
+As closing time approaches, motivation to close a sale increases.
 Late afternoon is consistently the most flexible window for negotiation.

 9. Pay in Moroccan dirhams.
 Cash in local currency consistently delivers better prices than card payments or foreign currency.

 10. Stop when you are satisfied.
 The goal is a price you are genuinely happy with.
-Both parties should finish with good will.
+Both parties should finish the transaction with goodwill.

 Useful Phrases in Darija